sap-tutorials/Tutorials/tutorials/cp-cf-sapui5-local-setup/cp-cf-sapui5-local-setup.md

 ## You will learn
   - How to install the Yeoman scaffolding tool
   - How to install the easy-ui5 generator plugin for Yeoman
-  - How the Multi-Target Application (MTA) build tool for Cloud Foundry works
+  - How to install the Multi-Target Application (MTA) build tool for Cloud Foundry

 ---